antwanvdm/readings/README.md

 A big thanks to 'kjbekkelund' for his reading which inspired me to also start this repository!
 His reading can be found at: https://github.com/kjbekkelund/writings

-A lot of the code is developed and maintained at my agency, so for all our work, updates and porjects, please check out our website at http://dpdk.nl
+A lot of the code is developed and maintained at my agency, so for all our work, updates and projects, please check out our website at http://dpdk.nl